SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 - Defaults (controlled by the Anaconda company): `main` and `R`
 - Community moderated channels: e.g. `conda-forge`, `bioconda`
 - Privately controlled channels.
 These can be publicly available or hidden : `dunnlab`, `faircloth-lab`, ...
-  - These are not community curated, so they are more likely to be orphaned (no no longer updated) or configured specifically for the needs of an individual or lab group.
+  - These are not community curated, so they are more likely to be orphaned (no longer updated) or configured specifically for the needs of an individual or lab group.

 When you use conda to install a package, the configured channel(s) are checked for packages and dependencies.